sumgup/CleanCodeWorkshops/Tracks/Functional/FunctionalCurry/FunctionalCurry/readme.md

 ```

-Now convert that function into  simple notification function which gives user info and return outcome
+Now convert that function into simple notification function which takes userinfo as input and returns outcome

 so other required details will be injected implicitly while composition function in "**Partial Application way**"